JetBrains/lincheck/docs/topics/introduction.md

         fun get() = value
    }
     ```
-   Your new Lincheck test will check whether this counter is thread-safe.
+   Further, your will write a Lincheck test to check whether the counter is thread-safe.

 ## Add required dependencies

-Add Lincheck as a dependency to your project:

-1. Open the `build.gradle(.kts)` file and make sure that you have `mavenCentral()` in the list of repositories.
+1. Open the `build.gradle(.kts)` file and make sure that `mavenCentral()` is added to the repository list.

 2. Add the following dependencies to the Gradle configuration:

    <tabs group="build-script">